Managing and Preventing Salt Residue Stains

 Removing Salt Residue

 The makeup of most ice melting products is based around calcium chloride or salt, because of its effective melting properties and because it is relatively cheap.
 The problem when it comes to floor care is that it has a high pH, just like floor stripper.
+The pH balance of salt residue is the opposite of dirt and grime.

 To remove salt residue, it has to be neutralized, changing the pH to neutral or 7.
 Otherwise, it just smears around the floor and becomes a sticky mess.
 The stickiness can come from two causes: